 Slowly, firms using a more traditional model will feel the pressure to explore and incorporate big data principles into investment research.
 This might yield information arbitrage, giving early adopters an advantage over late adopters until widespread adoption of these techniques across organizations.
 Many investment firms are yet to adopt big data for information arbitrage due to the lack of institutional support, technological infrastructure, necessary capabilities, and requisite skill sets.

 Quantitative information arbitrage isn’t without its issues.
-A comment regarding Anne Hathaway moved Berkshire Hathway’s stock price on multiple occasions.
+A comment regarding Anne Hathaway moved Berkshire HHathway’sstock price on multiple occasions.
 This comical yet costly error shows how complex it is to develop alternative sentiment models despite a team of quantitative analysts.

-For most retail investors, however, building advanced algorithms like the aforementioned isn’t feasible.
+However, building advanced algorithms like the aforementioned isn’t feasible for most retail investors.
 Instead, savvy discretionary traders need to explore other alternatives for their portfolio construction.

 Discretionary Information Arbitrage